ksator/junos_automation_with_rest_calls/README.md

 +   message "welcome to REST demo";
 ```

 [**audit_bgp.py**](junos/audit_bgp.py) script audits a list of devices using a REST API call.
 It uses the HTTP method GET to retrieve some BGP details in JSON.
-It then parses the output and shows the peers state.
+It uses the RPC ```get-bgp-neighbor-information```.
+It then parses the JSON output and prints the peers state.
 ```
 $ python junos/audit_bgp.py
 **************************************************